giros-dit/vnx-lab-openstack-antelope/00-readme-admin.txt

 - Shutdown the scenario:

-vnx -f openstack_lab.xml -v --shutdown
+sudo vnx -f openstack_lab.xml -v --shutdown
 # wait for all VMs to stop (all consoles closed)

 - Consolidate the changes made to the controller in a new rootfs:

 cd filesystems
-sudo ./create_rootfs_lxc_ubuntu64-18.04-ostack-controller-cfgd
+sudo ./create_rootfs_lxc_ubuntu64-22.04-ostack-controller-cfgd
 cd ..
 sudo vnx -f openstack_lab.xml -v -P